-Located in Student Administrative Service Building, the Office of Campus Security is charged with maintaining safety on the campus.
+Located in the Student Administrative Services Building, the Office of Campus Security is charged with maintaining safety on the campus.
 North Park security officers patrol campus 24 hours each day, 365 days per year.
 They have the authority to stop, detain, and question anyone suspected of committing a criminal offense on campus.
 Because they are law enforcement professionals, our security officers have power of arrest.
 Security officers enforce all rules and regulations of the institution.